edoliberty/vector-search-class-notes/README.md

 **The class contents below are tentative.**

-### Generalities
+1. Generalities

-Embeddings as an information bottleneck.
+- Embeddings as an information bottleneck.
 We don't do end-to-end but use embeddings as an intermediate representation.

-Typical volumes of data and scalability. embeddings are the only way to manage / access large databases
+- Typical volumes of data and scalability.
+Embeddings are the only way to manage / access large databases

-The embedding contract
+- The embedding contract.
 The embedding extractor and embedding indexer agree on the meaning of the distance

-The vector space model in information retrieval
+- The vector space model in information retrieval

-Vector embeddings in machine learning
+- Vector embeddings in machine learning

-### Text embeddings
+1. Text embeddings

-2-layer word embeddings
+- 2-layer word embeddings.
 Word2vec and fastText, obtained via a factorization of a co-ocurrence matrix.
 Embedding arithmetic: king + woman - man = queen, which is already based on similairty search

-Sentence embeddings: How to train, masked LM.
+- Sentence embeddings: How to train, masked LM.
 Properties of sentence embeddings

-Large Language Models: reasoning as an emerging property of a LM and what happens when training set = the whole web
+- Large Language Models: reasoning as an emerging property of a LM and what happens when training set = the whole web

-### Image embeddings
+1. Image embeddings

-Pixel structures of images.
+* Pixel structures of images.
 Early works on pixel indexing

-Traditional CV models.
+* Traditional CV models.
 Global descriptors (GIST).
 Local descriptors (SIFT and friends), direct indexing for image matching, pooling (Fisher, VLAD)

-Convolutional Neural Nets.
+* Convolutional Neural Nets.
 Off-the-shelf models.
 Trained specifically (constrastive learning, self-supervised learning).

-Advanced computer vision models
+* Advanced computer vision models

-### Practical indexing
+1. Practical indexing

-How an index works: basic and optional functionalities
+* How an index works: basic (search, add) and optional functionalities (snapshot, incremental add, remove)
+* k-NN search vs. range search

-Criteria: Speed / accuracy / memory usage / updateability / index construction time
+* Criteria: Speed / accuracy / memory usage / updateability / index construction time

-Computing platform: local / service / CPU / GPU
+* Computing platform: local / service / CPU / GPU

-k-NN search vs. range search

-### Mathematical foundations
+1. Mathematical foundations

 	* Recap of relevant Linear Algebra
 	* Vector operations and notation